 Prosecutors say the men plotted to detonate explosives near two synagogues in the Riverdale section of the Bronx in May 2009 and also sought to fire missiles at planes at an Air National Guard base.

 James Cromitie, David Williams, Onta Williams and Laguerre Payen were arrested on May 20, 2009, after having placed what they thought were bombs at two sites and before making their way to Stewart Airport in Newburgh, New York, prosecutors have said.

 But no bombs went off that night.
 The men were part of a year-long sting operation led by a paid FBI informant.
 The bombs and missiles were not, in fact, armed, but were rather part of the FBI's masquerade.
-And defense attorneys are calling the situation entrapment.
+Defense attorneys are calling the situation entrapment.